Breaking Up is Hard to Do

-I was there before she woke the next morning with a truly spectacular headache.
+I was there when she woke the next morning with a truly spectacular headache.
 I gave her a forehead kiss before darting out her window.
 No crooked smile this time.

 "How do you feel?"
 I asked, opening the door of her truck for her when she got to school.

-“Perfect,” she replied, and winced as the sound of the ruck door slamming intensified her headache for a moment.
+"Perfect," she replied, and winced as the sound of the truck door slamming intensified her headache for a moment.

-We went through the morning together silently, but I could see she wanted to talk to Alice, to know what the seer saw for us in the future.
+We went through the morning together silently, but I could read that she wanted to talk to Alice, to know what the "seer" saw for us in the future.
 Too bad she was about to be disappointed.
-We walked into the lunchroom, and the first thing Bella noticed was that Alice wasn’t at our usual table.
-She talked herself into thinking her class just got out late, until she saw two of Alice’s classmates enter the lunchroom.
+We walked into the lunchroom, and the first thing Bella noticed was that Alice wasn't at our usual table.
+She talked herself into thinking her class just got out late, until she saw two of Alice's classmates also in the lunchroom.
 Then she knew.

 "Where's Alice?" she asked anxiously.

-I looked at the granola bar I was fidgeting with and answered, “She with Jasper.”
+I looked at the granola bar I was slowly crumbling between my fingertips and answered.
+"She's with Jasper."